tireddy2/Reverse-HTTP-Transport/draft-tiruben-reverse-http.md

 * Client-selected
    - HTTP request proxies (a.k.a. forward proxies)
-   - Transport proxies (e.g., CONNECT, CONNECT-UDP)
+   - Transport proxies (e.g., CONNECT (see Section 9.3.6 of {{?RFC9110}}), CONNECT-UDP {{?RFC9298}})
-   - IP relays (e.g., CONNECT-IP)
+   - IP relays (e.g., CONNECT-IP {{?I-D.draft-ietf-masque-connect-ip}})
-   - Oblivious HTTP Relays
+   - Oblivious HTTP Relays {{?I-D.draft-ietf-ohai-ohttp}}
 * Origin-selected
    - HTTP gateways (a.k.a. reverse proxies)
    - Transport load balancers

 Although these intermediaries differ widely in their functionality, they all generally act as a client when connecting to the origin.
 Client-selected intermediaries reach the origin based on its hostname or IP address specified in the HTTP request, while origin-selected intermediaries first translate this destination into a "backend address".

 One of the main advantages of origin-selected intermediaries is their ability to defend the origin from attacks, especially Denial of Service (DoS) attacks in which the attacker floods the origin server with requests or packets.
 To prevent attackers from simply bypassing the intermediary, common practices include keeping the backend address secret and/or instituting firewall rules that only allow packets from the intermediary.
-These practices are reasonably effective with origin-selected intermediaries, but they cannot be used with client-selected intermediaries, as those intermediaries do not know the secret backend address, and the origin does not know their "exit" IPs.
+These practices are reasonably effective with origin-selected intermediaries, but they cannot be used with client-selected intermediaries, as those intermediaries do not know the secret backend address, and the origin does not know their "exit" IP addresses.

-This specification defines a protocol for HTTP connections between origins and arbitrary intermediaries that can limit the impact of DoS attacks.
-When this protocol is in use, origins have the ability to partition the infrastructure that serves each intermediary so that attacks on the origin's public address, or via one intermediary, do not affect any other intermediaries.
+This specification defines a protocol for HTTP connections between origins and arbitrary intermediaries that can limit the impact of Layer 3 and Layer 4 DDoS attacks.
+When this protocol is in use, origins have the ability to partition the infrastructure that serves each intermediary so that attacks on the origin's IP address via one intermediary do not affect any other intermediaries.

 This protocol works by reversing the TLS or QUIC transport that supports the HTTP connection: the origin acts as the transport client, and the intermediary acts as the server.
 Inside the secure transport, HTTP operates normally, but with the client and server roles reversed.